lemon3/slick-image-compare/README.md

   startPos: 50,

   // the image src of the first image
+  // leave it at null if there are images in the DOM
   // possible values: all regular image urls
   // default: null
   beforeImage: null,

   // the image src of the first image
+  // leave it at null if there are images in the DOM
   // possible values: all regular image urls
   // default: null
   afterImage: null,